RedSpah/HATE/README.md

 INSTALLATION GUIDE:

-1. Move HATE.exe and "bin" to Program Files (x86)/Steam/steamapps/common/Undertale
+1. Move HATE.exe to Program Files (x86)/Steam/steamapps/common/Undertale
-2. Launch HATE.exe
-3. Have fun, you don't need to move any other files

 UNINSTALLATION GUIDE:

-A. Easier but Slower:
-1. Remove everything in Program Files (x86)/Steam/steamapps/common/Undertale folder and let it redownload.

-B. Harder but Faster:
-1. Move Undertale.exe, located in folder Program Files (x86)/Steam/steamapps/common/Undertale/Undertale anywhere really.
-2. Remove everything in Program Files (x86)/Steam/steamapps/common/Undertale folder.
-3. Move the Undertale.exe back into the Program Files (x86)/Steam/steamapps/common/Undertale folder.
+1. Run HATE with all options turned off.
+It should have "RESTORE" instead of "CORRUPT" on the button.
+2. Delete HATE.

 WHAT ABOUT MAC / LINUX: